tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * The client uses the public key in the credential as the server's working key for the TLS handshake.

-Delegated credentials can be used either in TLS 1.3 or TLS 1.2.
-Differences between the use of delegated credentials in the protocols are explicitly stated.
+This document specifies the use of delegated credentials in TLS 1.3 or later;
+their use in prior versions of the protocol is explicitly disallowed.

 It was noted in [XPROT] that certificates in use by servers that support outdated protocols such as SSLv2 can be used to forge signatures for